Upgrading to Windows 11

 • If your device runs specialized software (such as devices that connect to research lab equipment), please verify that it is compatible with Windows 11 prior to upgrading.

-• Your files and settings will be preserved during the upgrade process.
+• Your files and settings will be preserved during the upgrade process, but it's always a good time to verify that your CrashPlan backup is running.

 • Note: The upgrade often takes up to 1.5-2 hours to complete.
 You can typically use your computer for the first 15 minutes or so, but the upgrade will reach a point where you will have 5 minutes to finish your work before the device restarts.